sd-ot/sd-ot/docs/source/tuto_py.rst

    img = numpy.exp(-10 * sum(v**2 for v in g))

    tm = sdot.find_optimal_transport_map(
-      sdot.make_dirac_distribution(
+      sdot.dirac_distribution(
          numpy.random.rand(50,3)
       ),
-      sdot.make_uniform_grid_piecewise_polynomial_distribution(
+      sdot.uniform_grid_piecewise_polynomial_distribution(
          img,
          [0,0,0],
          [1,1,1]
       )
+      # dim=... to specify the space dimension
    )

    # we write a vtk file to open it in paraview
    tm.write_vtk("ex.vtk")

 .. image:: images/ex_3d.png
+   :width: 300
+   :align: center

 Using sdot objects
 ------------------

-Most of the functions use objects instances to do the actual work.
-Using them directly may give access to some optimizations in term of computation time and code size.
+Most of the functions use instances of Sdot objects to do the actual work.
+Using them directly may give access to some optimizations, both in term of computation time and code size.

-In the following example, we make several computations that use the same source density.
-Using method calls enable `sdot` to keep track of the changes and cache the unmodified computations.
+In the following example, we compute several transport map that use the same source density.
+Using instances allows Sdot to cache the unmodified computations and use previous ones as starting points.

 .. code-block:: python